How Obergefell Decision Impacts Planning

 It is very likely that Obergefell represents the last word on same-sex marriage, elevating these relationships to equal stature with other marriages.

-Listen to a podcast from Tom Tillery on the implications of this decision and send a Forefield alert on the ruling to your relevant clients.
+Listen to a podcast from Tom Tillery on the implications of this decision and send a Broadridge alert on the ruling to your relevant clients.
 Additionally, The CPA’s Guide to Financial and Estate Planning includes several chapters addressing planning for same-sex couples.

 Impact of Obergefell for Same-Sex Married Couples